Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 2.7 Claim 7: The Far Ring Has No Geometry and No Pop

-Past the last card LOD (L3, 45–120 m) we stop drawing geometry and hand the same density map to the terrain material as an albedo, roughness and normal perturbation.
-Unreal Engine pops grass out at the cull distance; we dissolve into terrain shading.
+Past the last card LOD (L3, 45–120 m) we stop drawing geometry.
+We hand the same density map to the terrain material as an albedo, roughness and normal perturbation.
+Unreal Engine pops grass out at the cull distance.
+We dissolve into terrain shading.

 The terrain material sees a density-weighted colour contribution at the exact density the placement shader would have placed blades.